 For further information on specific courses, please visit the “Modulhandbuch”.

-The SSP iMoPLANT follows the structure of the MSc Biosciences program, which consist of six 4-weeks advance modules (AdM), two additional 8-weeks Research Modules during the first year, a Project Management Module plus a final Master thesis accompanied by supporting satellite modules during the second year.
+The SSP iMoPLANT follows the structure of the MSc Biosciences program, which consist of six 4-weeks advance modules (AdM), two additional 8-weeks Research Modules (RM) during the first year, a Project Management Module plus a final Master thesis accompanied by supporting satellite modules during the second year.

 While it is not mandatory, it is recommended to chose a mentor from among the iMoPLANT-related groups, to discuss your interests and study plans for an optimal selection of modules.
 This does not have to be the head of the group where you will eventually do your Master research project.